 File Sharing between Linux and Windows Systems

-In this tutorial, we shall walk you through sharing your files between Ubuntu and Windows machines over a local network.
+In this tutorial, we shall walk you through sharing your files between Ubuntu and Windows machines over a local network, and we shall also show you how to transfer files between Windows and Linux on the same PC.

 Transferring files between Ubuntu and Windows can be done in many ways, but in this tutorial, we are going to discuss the following popular methods: